Generic Name: icosapent (eye KOE sa pent)

 You should not use icosapent if you are allergic to it.

 To make sure icosapent is safe for you, tell your doctor if you have:

 problems with your pancreas;

 if you are allergic to fish or shellfish; or

 if you drink large amounts of alcohol.

-FDA pregnancy category C. It is not known whether icosapent will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether icosapent will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant.

-Icosapent can pass into breast milk and may harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+Icosapent can pass into breast milk, but effects on the nursing baby are not known.
+Tell your doctor if you are breast-feeding.

 How should I take icosapent?

 Icosapent is usually taken 2 times per day.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.